Running the Databricks collector

 On the On-prem collector setup prerequisites screen, read the pre-requisites and click Next.

-On the Configure a new on premises Databricks Collector screen, set the following properties and click Next.
+On the Configure an on-premises Databricks Collector screen, set the following properties and click Next.

 On the next screen, set the following properties and click Next.